 Plug In, Plug Out!

-We’re over the moon with the positive response that Plug In received.
+With the festival conceived and delivered in under three months, we’re over the moon with the positive response it received.
 By mixing the audiences of educators, artists and general public we truly feel Plug In has something to offer everybody.
 We’re incredibly excited about what the future holds for the festival, and the opportunities we can create in the region for both artists and audiences.